farmerchris/bitsbox-max/README.md

 # BitsBox by Max

 Code that Max and I wrote for https://bitsbox.com.
+I created this page because Max wisely asked, "Is it possible to get back code that has been deleted?"
+Welcome to the fascinating world of version control, son!

 ## Playable Links